-Buying a new fireplace, insert, stove, or furnace is one thing- often this may be done online or at a local hearth store- but who can do I hire to install this fireplace?
-Midtown has 40 years experience and is now bringing that experience to the chimney and fireplace installation needs in unique markets across the USA in 2018.
-All fireplaces and stoves and inserts should be installed by a qualified technician, preferably one that is properly insured for the hearth industry, and one who is certified by the National Fireplace Institute (NFI) in one of their three certifications.
+Buying a new fireplace, insert, stove, or furnace is one thing- often this may be done online or at a local hearth store- but who do you hire to install this fireplace?
+Midtown has 40 years experience and is now bringing that experience to the chimney and fireplace installation needs in unique markets across the USA.
+All fireplaces, stoves and inserts should be installed by a qualified technician, preferably one that is properly insured for the hearth industry, and one who is certified by the National Fireplace Institute (NFI) in one of their three certifications.
 Not all Midtown owners and technicians are NFI certified, so please check with our friendly scheduling center staff to determine who is certified in your area.

 Wood Burning Fireplace Installation